Prospect-Robotics/Robot2025/README.md

 ## Cloning the Repository

+There are two different ways to clone the robot code in order to work on it.
+The only difference between the two is what protocol is used to communicate with GitHub.
+The reccomended method is HTTPS (Hypertext Transfer Protocol Secure), which will work on school wifi.
+The alternative is SSH (Secure Shell Protocol), which will not work on school wifi.
+You only need to follow the instructions for cloning with one protocol

 ### Cloning with HTTPS

 In order to clone the repository, with the `lib2813` submodule cloned as well.